-Click on the Settings and Configuration icon () and choose About.
+Click on the Settings and Configuration icon (gear wheel, upper right corner of the screen) and choose About.

-Using MIB
+MIB Usage

 In this chapter you will find out how to use MIB module to see browse the MIB tree and get OID values from your devices.